apache/hive/README.md

 * A mechanism to impose structure on a variety of data formats

-* Access to files stored either directly in Apache HDFS (TM) or in other data storage systems such as Apache HBase (TM)
+* Access to files stored either directly in Apache HDFS (TM) or other data storage systems such as Apache HBase (TM)

 * Query execution using Apache Hadoop MapReduce, Apache Tez